syncfusion-content/wpf-docs/wpf/SfImageEditor/Shapes.md

 This event is invoked when the item (shapes/text) gets unfocused. `ItemUnselectedEventArgs` will be the parameter.
 In the `Settings` property you can get either TextSettings or PenSettings based on the selected item.

-You can make changes on the settings such as Stroke etc. Thsi will apply after the item gets unselected.
+You can make changes on the settings such as Stroke etc. This will apply after the item gets unselected.

 {% tabs %}